Kentucky Abortion Laws

 Kentucky's 2019 Abortion Laws

 In 2019, Kentucky Governor Matt Bevin signed two bills affecting abortion access.
 House Bill 5 bans abortion based on the gender, race, or disability of a fetus.
-Senate Bill 9 bans abortion after a fetal heartbeat is detected, typically the sixth week of pregnancy.
+Senate Bill 9 bans abortion after a fetal heartbeat is detected, typically the fifth or sixth week of pregnancy.
 While these laws were passed with emergency declarations and thus meant to take effect immediately after the governor's signing, a federal judge suspended the laws in response to a lawsuit by the American Civil Liberties Union (ACLU).

 Kentucky Abortion Laws: The Basics